ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Create Fields

-To add edit existing fields or add new fields directly to an attribute table, we must be in 'edit mode' for the currently selected layer.
-TO do this, click on the 'trees' layer, then from the Vector Toolbar select `Toggle Editing`.
+To edit existing fields or add new fields directly to an attribute table, we must be in 'edit mode' for the currently selected layer.
+To do this, click on the 'trees' layer, then from the Vector Toolbar select `Toggle Editing`.
 We are now in edit mode.
 Open the attribute table for the trees layer.
 In the top bar, find the `New Field` button.
 This will open a dialog box.

 Now, we can specify the name of the field and the type of values it can hold.
 Always try to make sure new fields are named consistently with existing fields.
 Common naming patterns are CamelType, Snake_Type, and SCREAMING_SNAKE_TYPE.
 The field type drop down works the same as when refactoring fields.